Notes for an address at the provincial forum for Ontario's Francophone Immigration Support Networks

 Beginning of dialog

-I’d like to put the following question to you: What can we do to ensure that French-speaking immigrants settle throughout the province and integrate into Ontario society?
-First, let’s take a look at the current Francophone immigration situation in Canada and the measures that have been proposed by the Government of Ontario and the Government of Canada.
+To begin my talk, I’d like to ask the following question: What can we do to ensure that French-speaking immigrants settle throughout the province and integrate into Ontario society?
+To try to answer that, let’s take a look at the current Francophone immigration situation in Canada and the measures that have been proposed by the Government of Ontario and the Government of Canada.

 First up is whether the province of Ontario is welcoming enough French-speaking immigrants.

 When it passed the Ontario Immigration Act, 2014, the Government of Ontario reiterated its 2012 objective to achieve a Francophone immigration target of 5%.
 Unfortunately, the proportion of French-speaking newcomers settling in Ontario is still falling.
 In 2015, the proportion of French-speaking newcomers was 1.9%.
+Today it is at a bit more than 2%.
 Clearly, the province is far from reaching its goal.

-Of course, the Government of Ontario must do more, but the federal government also needs to do its part.
+Of course, the Government of Ontario must do more.
+The federal government also needs to do its part.
 Indeed, it is essential for both governments to work together to reach the 5% target.

 Because there’s no escaping it.
 Immigration has become a determining factor in Canada’s population growth, as evidenced by the 2016 Census data released by Statistics Canada on August 2, 2017.
 This data highlights the importance of initiatives to increase Francophone immigration.